 There is perhaps more scope for investigation of this type of incident than those referred to below if only because insurers will be looking for evidence of a relationship or connection between the individuals involved

 The claimant deliberately puts himself in a position or situation to be hit by an innocent motorist.
-This then facilitates a claim in respect of personal injury by the driver and passengers.
-Again, there may well also
+This then facilitates a claim in respect of personal injury by the driver

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.